sydlyn/RelationalAlgebraCompiler/docs/grammar_syntax.md

 ```

 **Explanation**:
-- Returns a list of all currently available tables (both database and in-memory).
+- Returns a list of all currently available tables from the SQL database and stored virtual views.
 - Useful to check which relations are accessible at any point.

 ---

 ### Drop

-Removes a table from the available list of relations.
+Removes a virtual view from the available list of relations.
 Can be used to discard intermediate query results or free memory.

 **Valid Keywords Variations**: `\drop`

 **Syntax options**:
 ```
 (\drop Students)
-(\drop_table TempResults)
+(\drop _rac_q1)
+(\drop -all)
 ```

 **Explanation**:
-- Deletes the specified table from the working set.
+- Deletes the specified virtual view from the working set.
 - After dropping, the table will no longer appear in `\list`.
-- This does not delete the original tables from the SQL database — only the in-memory or session copy.
+- This does not delete the original tables from the SQL database, only the virtual views created during the session.
+- `-all` can be used to remove all saved virtual views and previous query results.

 ---